First Presbyterian Church unearthing time capsule for bicentennial

-The First Presbyterian Church in Lockport will be unearthing some history as a part of their bicentennial celebrations.
+First Presbyterian Church in Lockport will be unearthing some history as a part of its bicentennial celebrations.

 The church has several events planned to celebrate their 200 years of history over the next two weekends.